 — Fred Fiedler and Martin Chemersin Improving Leadership Effectiveness

 Here’s a quick story to illustrate my point.
 In 1777, near Princeton New Jersey, the American army was rapidly retreating from the advancing British army.
 The Americans were reacting in total fear and could only run away.
-But then something changed, they stopped running because a general by the name of Washington showed up on the battle field.
-In awe they looked at the outstanding leader and his look alone gave them courage.
-One man alone showed up at the right time and provided a different source of energy for men to turn around to face their fears and fight the enemy.
+But then, something changed.
+They stopped running because a general by the name of Washington showed up on the battlefield.
+In awe, they looked at the outstanding leader.
+His look alone gave them courage.
+One man alone showed up at the right time and provided a different source of energy.
+Energy for men to turn around, to face their fears, and to fight the enemy.
 Leadership impact!

 CEO’s leadership energy greatly matters.
 Employees notice and closely observe CEOs.
 When things get tough in your organization, who do your troops take after?
 They are following your lead (more than you know).
 If the CEO is clear that it is their leadership ability that limits or enables the rest of the organization, they will see opportunities for their development and the development of their executive team.